This topic is bound to cause controversy.

 This is a huge problem because there are a lot of false expectations when people are first brought into the industry, and all those false expectations make it seem like it's going to be easier than it really is.

 On top of that, we don't properly train people.

 We don't actually have any systems to teach people a real step-by-step process.

 This is a BIG problem.

-The reason why network marketing is not taken seriously is because the leadership doesn’t train their people as if they are operating a real business.
+The reason why network marketing is not taken seriously is because the leadership doesn't train their people to operate a real business.

 For instance, you go to a marketing conference for chiropractors and there's going to be a lot of talk about the nuts-and-bolts of marketing and sales — there's actual skill-based training that's being given.